ben-casson/Woordle/README.md

 <br>

-This is just like Wordle except you can play as many times as you want per day.
+This is Wordle without wait times between games.